 Before you spend thousands of dollars renting a studio, you should consider a digital audio recorder, or DAR as they're often referred to by podcasters.
 Using a Digital Audio Recorder is one of the best ways to capture high-quality audio to help your podcast gain traction.
 We researched the best digital audio recorders of 2018 to give you a list of options to get started.

 In case the name didn't give it away, the TASCAM DR-40 also includes four tracks in 96kHz/24-bit audio for recording.
-This digital audio recorder can give you studio-quality audio at an affordable price.
+This digital audio recorder can give you studio-quality sound at an affordable price.
 The TASCAM DR-40 4-Track Portable Digital Recorder is an investment worth making if you're serious about podcasting.

 Are you concerned about battery life?
 That's the first feature covered by the TASCAM DR-100mkII 2-Channel Portable Digital Recorder.
 It features a dual-battery system to give you hours of uninterrupted recording time.
 The locking XLR inputs allow balanced mic or line inputs to match with the two sets of microphones included (cardioid or omnidirectional).